omalley/orc/site/develop/bylaws.md

 Agreement](https://www.apache.org/licenses/icla.txt) (ICLA) on file with the Apache Software Foundation.
 There is a [Committer FAQ](http://www.apache.org/dev/committers.html) which provides more details on the requirements for Committers.

-A committer who makes a sustained contribution to the project may be invited to become a member of the Project Management Committee.
+A committer who makes a
+sustained contribution to the project may be invited to become a member of the PMC.
 The form of contribution is not limited to code.
 It can also include code review, helping out users on the mailing lists, documentation, testing, etc.